translate/virtaal/docs/using_virtaal.rst

 .. _using_virtaal#user_information_in_po_files:

-User information in PO files
+User Information in PO Files
 ----------------------------

 The first time you use Virtaal, you'll be prompted for your name, mail address